Last updated February 2019

 What is the Transportation Master Plan (TMP)

-The City of Shoreline 2011 Transportation Master Plan (TMP) is the long-range plan for Shoreline's transportation network.
+The City of Shoreline 2011 Transportation Master Plan (TMP) is the long-range plan for Shoreline's transportation network (please see amendments on this page for important updates to the plan).
 It helps guide how the City develops its Capital Improvement Program, coordinates transportation improvements with land uses, and plans for what is needed to respond to growth.

 - The TMP contains policies and projects that support the future land uses in the City’s Comprehensive Plan.